 2. Rich Source of Calcium

 Calcium is an indispensable component for proper bone development in the body of the mother as well as the baby.
-It helps in the development of bone, teeth, nerves, and muscles in your growing foetus.
+It helps in the development of bone, teeth, nerves, and muscles in your growing baby.

 3. Helps Blood Cell Production